What is a Jaffa in Cricket: A Guide from Cricket Europe

 It was at Lord’s in 1999 that Chris Read, playing in only his second Test, was the victim of another genuine jaffa.
 It might well have done for many a batsman of greater accomplishment than Read, which was perhaps unfortunate for the bowler, Chris Cairns of New Zealand, for it was perfectly delivered and had exactly the effect that he was seeking.

 Batsmen get into a pattern of watching the ball from the hand and expecting it to go along roughly the same trajectory.
 This one was on a different plane and at a different pace, causing Read to lose sight of it completely.
 Instinctively, he ducked down, only to find that the ball floated on a gentle parabola to bowl him.
 Cairns was justifiably jubilant while Read trudged back to the pavilion having been made to look rather foolish.
+It was an easy catch for the wicket-keeper, but Read missed it completely.
+Read’s dismissal was particularly harsh as he was already feeling the pressure of the nervous nineties, having scored 90 runs and aiming for a century.

 It is one thing to produce a magic ball like a conjurer, but quite another to bowl a succession of them.
 A bunch of jaffas tends to take the spotlight off a particular ball, but if a bowler can string together a succession of them, he is marked out as one of the game’s greats.
 That label could certainly be applied to West Indian fast bowler Michael Holding.
+Holding’s wicket-keeper often praised his ability to deliver such balls consistently.

 Known as “whispering death” for his ability to glide over the turf in his run up before delivering a ball with deadly intent, Holding has to his credit one of the most memorable overs bowled in Test cricket.
 Everyone remembers it with awe, none more so than England batsman Geoff Boycott who had the misfortune to be on the receiving end.

 At the Oval in 1976, the pitch had been specially prepared to draw Holding’s fire, and that of his fellow fast bowlers.
 The ploy worked to an extent.
 The other members of the West Indian pace quartet were relatively ineffective.
 Holding was inspired.
 Eight for claiming the wicket of one of England’s great Test batsmen, David Gower.
 The prospect of a visit to Wantage Road to play Northamptonshire should not have struck fear into the heart of a batsman of Gower’s class, but time and time again he fell to one of the opening pair, and usually Lamb.
 In recognition of the fact, and taking account of the expression “he could roll him over with an orange”: Gower paused in the middle while coming in to bat for Leicestershire, looked around to see Lamb fielding at fine leg, and promptly rolled an orange along the ground towards him, calling: “Get me out with that then!”
+Gower had often been out for a duck’s egg in such situations.

 There was another occasion when an unnamed bowler was playing in an early-season televised match in the John Player League.
 The umpire called play and, as the cameras closed in on the bowler running in to bowl the first ball of the new season, he released not the ball but an orange.
 It was of a full length, enticing the batsman to drive, which he did with the expected messy and explosive result.
 It might have been the start of the expression “bowling a jaffa”.
 Or could it simply have been a case of the bowler taking the pith?